libkush/blog/content/posts/the-chronicles-of-kushdotin/index.md

 ## The Website With SvelteKit

 Here too, I started out with some template, but ended up making so many changes that I would barely call it a copy.
 I watched a couple of [Hyperplexed](https://www.youtube.com/@Hyperplexed)'s videos to bloat the entire website with a ton of css and fancy animations, only to gradually remove them one by one until it was minimalistic enough for me again.
 [This](https://web.archive.org/web/20230707135853/https://www.kush.in/) is what I ended up with.
 In terms of design choices, it was pretty decent.
-It was also fast enough, as sveltekit can generate static sites.
+It was also fast enough, as sveltekit has SSG.

 This website stuck around for quite a while, BytePost had been removed and the blog and landing page were consolidated into one website.
 It had an aesthetic look and decent performance.
 I tweaked it several times to get perfect lighthouse scores, and everything was really good and stable.